 That said, there are some examples where Bing has decided not to follow the path taken by its main competitor in this area.
-The Accelerated Mobile Pages (AMP) SERP features that Google serves to mobile users are a conspicuous absence in the Bing search results, as are people also ask (PAA) boxes.
+The Accelerated Mobile Pages (AMP) SERP features that Google serves to mobile users are a conspicuous absence in the Bing search results, as is the same with scholarly literature (Google Scholar).
 Depending on your point of view, the increased implementation of SERP features across both search engines could be considered a blessing or a curse.

-Some SEOs rail against the proliferation of featured snippets and people also ask (PAA) boxes in Google’s SERPs, suggesting that they lower click-through rates (CTRs) for all sites on the first page.
-Indeed, since Google removed pages that have featured snippets from the organic listings below them, this view has become more and more popular – particularly within ecommerce, some sites are opting out of featured snippets in favour of a listing using the no-snippet meta tag.
+Some SEOs rail against the proliferation of featured snippets and people also ask (PAA) boxes in Google’s SERPs, citing studies that suggest they lower click-through rates (CTRs) for all sites on the first page.
+Indeed, since Google removed pages that have featured snippets from the organic listings below them, this view has become more and more popular – particularly within ecommerce, some sites are opting out of featured snippets in favour of a listing using the max-snippet or no-snippet meta tags.

 Local Search and User Proximity

 Local searches via Google have increased dramatically over the past five years.
 According to Hubspot, 46% of all Google searches in 2019 were looking for local information and 72% of consumers who submit a local query visit a store within five miles.
 The rise of hyperlocal search is also evidenced by Google Trends data on “near me” searches over the past five years:

 The slight dip in “near me” queries during the latter half of 2019 can be explained by the fact that SERPs are already tailored to the user’s location when Google location tracking is enabled.
 Indeed, the use of location based search modifiers is superfluous in the case of many queries.

 We’ve established that location-based searches are an increasingly popular phenomenon, but how do Bing and Google compare with each other in relation to local search?
 The most significant point of difference is in the types of results that these search engines will display.